NIEHS/SmartScope/docs/source/installation/podman_docker.rst

 Requirements
 ************

-.. warning:: This has been tested only with Podman thus far.
-We assume that it will work with Docker as well using the same commands and simply replacing podman with docker.
+.. warning:: This has been tested with both Podman and Docker.
+Simply replace podman with docker and podman-compose with docker-compose.

 .. note:: The installation requires Podman version >=3.0 and podman-compose 0.1.x.
 If you are using podman >=3.4, you can use podman-compose from the main branch on github.